internetarchive/dweb-transports/README.md

 * 0.1.38: httptools - adds retries
 * 0.1.38: WOLK - added to the library
 * 0.1.39: WOLK - updated wolk.js module to fix bugs
+* 0.1.40: Bug fix in httpfetch({count=0}),
+* 0.1.40: Added support for "seed" and tested in IPFS
+* 0.1.40: WOLK - moved to their production sys and master branch